sony/esstra/samples/hello/README.md

       :
 ```

-The metadata of the binary `hello` includes not only the source code `hello.c`
+The metadata of the binary `hello` includes not only the source code [`hello.c`](./hello.c)
 specified at compile time and the explicitly `#include`'d `stdio.h` from
-`hello.c`, but also additional header files.
+[`hello.c`](./hello.c), but also additional header files.
 This is because GCC implicitly
 `#include`'s the header file `stdc-predef.h` and all the header files recursively
 `#include`'d from `stdio.h`.

 ## License Analysis Using FOSSology

-ESSTRA Utility has a feature that adds license information to the metadata of
+The ESSTRA Utility has a feature that adds license information to the metadata
-each file.
-Below are the steps to add the license information of hello.c to the
+of each file.
+Below are the steps to add the license information of
-metadata of the binary hello using this feature.
+[`hello.c`](./hello.c) to the metadata of the binary `hello` using this feature.

 As a preliminary step, you need to create a document in
 [SPDX tag-value format](https://spdx.dev/learn/overview/)